Federal Election Campaign Act: Background

-Legislative History
+Legislative history

 In 1970, President Nixon vetoed the Political Broadcast Act of 1970, a bill that aimed to establish laws regulating campaign spending on television and radio.
 President Nixon claimed that the Political Broadcast Act did not sufficiently limit campaign expenditures, noting that it "plugged only one hole in a sieve."
 This bill was an attempt to regulate election spending, but despite having the necessary membership to override the veto, Senate Democrats did not pass the law without the President's signature.
 Subsequently, Senator Mike Mansfield introduced S. 382, later to be known as FECA, to the Senate on January 26, 1971 in the 92nd Congress.

 The Act was first introduced to the Senate Subcommittee on Communications of the Committee on Commerce on March 2, 1971 by Senator John Pastore.
-After passing the Senate Committee on Commerce by a vote of 18-0, the Act passed the Senate floor on August 5, 1971 by a vote of 88-2.
+After passing the Senate Committee on Commerce by a vote of 18–0, the Act passed the Senate floor on August 5, 1971 by a vote of 88-2.

-In the House, the Act passed on November 30, 1971 by a vote of 372-23.
+In the House, the Act passed on November 30, 1971 by a vote of 372–23.
 Because the House version was not identical to the Senate version, a conference committee was called.
 On December 14, 1971, the Senate agreed to the conference report, and on January 19, 1972, the House agreed to the conference report, sending the bill to President Nixon.

 Original provisions

-Campaign Communications
+Campaign communications

-The Act limited campaign expenditures for broadcast media, newspaper advertisement, and telephone calls to $0.10 per voter in the district they're running in when adjusted for inflation using the Consumer Price Index.
+The Act limited campaign expenditures for broadcast media, newspaper advertisement, and telephone calls to $0.10 per voter in the district they're running in when adjusted for inflation using the consumer price index.
 The Act also limited the amount campaigns could spend on broadcast media to 60% of their total campaign spending limitation.
 Additionally, the Act required broadcast and non-broadcast media to charge the lowest unit rate for advertisements for all candidates within the 45 days leading up to a primary election and the 60 days leading up to a general election.
 Despite several debates on the issue, the Act did not repeal Section 315 of the Communications Act of 1934, a requirement that media companies offer equal broadcast time to candidates for federal office.

-Criminal Code Amendments
+Criminal code amendments

 Promises of rewards or gifts were prohibited under FECA, meaning that a candidate for office could not offer employment or other benefits in exchange for donations or other forms of political aid.
 The Act also placed a cap on the amount a candidate could spend of their own money on their campaign at $50,000 for Presidential and Vice Presidential candidates, $35,000 for Senate candidates, and $25,000 for candidates for the House of Representatives.

-Violations of the policies outlined in the Act carried fines of up to $1,000 and up to 1 year of imprisonment, or both.
+Violations of the policies outlined in the Act carried fines of up to $1,000 and up to one year of imprisonment, or both.